5-Day Uganda Gorilla & Chimp Safari with Cultural Heritage

 Accommodation: Buhoma Community Haven Lodge or Rushaga Gorilla Camp

 This is the day the entire safari has been building toward.
 Following an early breakfast, you proceed to the Bwindi Impenetrable National Park headquarters for the Gorilla Trekking briefing at 7:00 AM.
-You will be assigned to one of the habituated gorilla families, and your team of trackers and rangers will guide you into the dense, primordial forest The trek itself is challenging, often involving steep slopes and dense vegetation, but the moment you meet a Mountain Gorilla family a towering Silverback, playful youngsters, and protective mothers is universally described as life-changing.
+You will be assigned to one of the habituated gorilla families, and your team of trackers and rangers will guide you into the dense, primordial forest The trek itself is challenging, often involving The Kutu Familysteep slopes and dense vegetation, but the moment you meet a Mountain Gorilla family a towering Silverback, playful youngsters, and protective mothers is universally described as life-changing.
 You will spend one precious hour with these gentle giants, observing their human-like behavior, before quietly departing

 In the afternoon, we transition to the cultural heart of the trip: the Batwa Cultural Experience.
 Led by the “Keepers of the Forest,” this 5-hour immersive tour takes you to a forest on the perimeter of Bwindi where the Batwa Pygmy community, the original inhabitants of the forest, now live.
-You
+You will learn about their traditional hunter-gatherer lifestyle, watch fire-making and hunting demonstrations, and experience their soulful music and dance.
+This powerful encounter adds ethical depth to your conservation journey

 Accommodation: Buhoma Community Haven Lodge or Rushaga Gorilla Camp

-Day 5 Ankole Cultural Tour & Departure
+Day 5 Ankole cultural tour (Igongo) & departure

+After breakfast, we begin the long but scenic drive back to Entebbe/Kampala.
+We make a crucial stop in the Ankole region (near Mbarara) to immerse ourselves in the local culture of the Banyankole people, renowned for their cherished Long-horned Ankole Cattle.
 We visit the Igongo Cultural Centre, home to the Eriijukiro Museum, which showcases the history and traditions of the region, including the significance of milk and ghee production in their society.
 We will climb Biharwe Hill to see the Eclipse Monument, which commemorates a historically significant solar eclipse, offering a fantastic final view of Uganda’s rolling hills.
 We finish the journey with the obligatory stop at the Equator for photos and souvenir shopping before dropping you off at the airport for your onward flight

 Enquire Now